YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 • 95-98% accuracy on clear audio

-• Works with standard YouTube URLs, Shorts, playlists, and unlisted videos
+• Works with standard URLs, Shorts, playlists, unlisted videos

 Cons:

-• Cannot access private videos you do not have permission to view
+• Can't access private videos you don't have permission for

-Verdict: The best option for anyone who regularly converts YouTube videos to text and wants more than just a raw transcript.
-The AI processing features save significant time compared to reading through a full transcript manually.
+Verdict: the best option if you regularly turn YouTube into text and want more than raw transcript.
+The AI features save real time over reading through the whole thing.

 Method 4: Other Transcription Tools

-• Descript ($16-$33/month) - Oriented toward video editors who also need transcripts.
+• Descript ($16-$33/month): for video editors who also need transcripts.
 Overkill if you just want text.

-• Notta ($9-$14/month) - Solid transcription but fewer AI processing features than VidNotes.
+• Notta ($9-$14/month): solid transcription but fewer AI features than VidNotes.

 Comparison at a Glance